divengine/div/README.md

 the template to replace these tags with the information.
 Div have a compact, flexible and descriptive syntax for template's designers.

-* "compact" means "a minimum of code for language template"
+* "compact" means "a minimum of code for template language"
-* "flexible" means "you can create language dialect"
+* "flexible" means "you can create dialects of template language"
 * "descriptive" means "template language talk by herself"

 Basic example: